 Tour agencies often host one to three-day Mekong Delta tours depending on how many provinces you want to visit and what you wish to do.
-We recommend spending a day or two at the Mekong is suffice, unless you're doing a river cruise and spending the night on the boat, then multiple days is recommended.
+We recommend spending a day or two at the Mekong is sufficient, unless you’re doing a river cruise and spending the night on the boat, then multiple days are recommended.

-The most popular choice for many tourists is homestays, as it offers the most authentic and local experience at an affordable budget.
+The most popular choice for many tourists is homestays, as they offer the most authentic and local experience at an affordable budget.
 If you are traveling to big cities like Can Tho or Ben Tre, it is also possible to find hotels with amenities ranging from basic to luxurious.

-See out hand-picked list of Top Hotels in The Mekong Delta.
+See our hand-picked list of Top Hotels in The Mekong Delta

 You can book a plane ticket to Can Tho Airport with any domestic flights from airlines in Vietnam such as Jetstar, VietJet Air, or Vietnam Airlines.
 From there, use a ferry or bus to get to your city/province in the Mekong Delta.